-- 3/4 cup uncooked rice or 2-2 1/2 cups cooked
+- 3/4 cup uncooked rice or 2 1/2 cups cooked rice

 - 1 large onion minced

-- 1 tsp oregano dried
+- 1 teaspoon oregano dried

-- 1 tsp thyme dried
+- 1 teaspoon thyme dried

-- 1 tsp basil dried
+- 1 teaspoon basil dried

-- 1 tsp salt
+- 1 teaspoon salt

-- 1/8 tsp red pepper flakes
+- 1/8 teaspoon red pepper flakes

-- Ground black pepper
+- 1/2 teaspoon ground black pepper

-- 1 cup stock low sodium
+- 1 cup vegetable stock or chicken stock low sodium

 - To Instant Pot, add trivet and vegetable stock.
 Arrange 1 layer of peppers and top with half of the tomato sauce.
 Lay remaining peppers and top with remaining sauce.

 - Close the lid, turn release vent to Sealing and press Pressure Cook or Manual on High Pressure for 10 minutes.
 Release pressure right away by turning the valve to Venting, Quick Release.
 Or let it subside on its own.

 - Store: Refrigerate in an airtight container for up to 3-4 days.
 Not recommended to freeze.